kodecocodes/i10t/intermediate-message-apps/intermediate-message-apps.markdown

 ## Adding the first child view controller

-You'll add all of the game view controllers mentioned above as children of MessagesViewController.swift.
+You'll add all of the game view controllers mentioned above as children of `MessagesViewController`.
 Adding a child view controller involves quite a lot of boilerplate, so you'll add a utility function to avoid duplicating yourself thrice.

 Open **MessagesViewController.swift** and add the following extension: